mdp-toolkit/mdp-docs/source/development.rst

   ``_set_output_dim``, ``_set_dtype`` functions.
 Several examples are
   available in ``mdp-toolkit/mdp/nodes/``

-- Your code should strictly follow the :pep:`8` coding conventions.
+- Your code should strictly follow the `PEP 8 <http://www.python.org/dev/peps/pep-0008/>`_ coding conventions.
 Note that some older code sections in MDP do not follow PEP 8 100%, but when the opportunity arises (e.g., when we make changes in the code) we are improving this.
 So new code